 Living in Chesterfield, VA

 Chesterfield, Virginia, nestled between the James and Appomattox Rivers, attracts residents and tourists alike because of its rich history and natural beauty.
-Chesterfield is home to more than 315,000 people.
-Fewer than 20 miles from Virginia’s capital, Chesterfield is a highly desired community ideal for residents to live, work, raise a family and more.
+Fewer than 20 miles from Virginia’s capital and home to more than 315,000 people, Chesterfield is a highly desired community ideal for residents to live, work, raise a family, and more.

 Things to Do in Chesterfield